sourcebots/labs/electronics/sections/collision.md

 * Charge
 * Current
-* Potential Difference (aka.
-Voltage)
+* Potential Difference (Voltage)
 * Resistance

 **Charge** is a fundamental property of matter.
 This means it is something we can observe but not explain in other terms.
 In this case we can observe that some particles attract each other, some repel, and some experience no force.
-Since there are three possible states they were called positive, negative and neutral (no charge).
+There are three possible states of charge: positive, negative and neutral (no charge).
 Charge is measured in **Coulombs (C)**.

-**Current** is the **rate of flow** of electric charge.
+**Current** is the **rate of flow** of charge.
 This means the amount of charge flowing in one second.
-In the case of a wire **electrons will flow**, but in electronics we aren’t very interested in which particles are moving so we assume that positive charges flow to negative.
+In the case of a wire **electrons will flow**.
 Current is measured in **Amperes (A)**.
-If a wire carries a current of 1 Amp, then it means that in each second, 1 Coulomb of charge (about $$6.25 \times 10^18$$ electrons) moves through that wire!
+If a wire carries a current of 1 Amp, 1 Coulomb of charge ( $$6.25 \times 10^18$$ electrons) moves through that wire every second!

-**Potential difference** is the difference in potential energy for each Coulomb of charge.
-For example, if you use a voltmeter to test the voltage across a battery, and your voltmeter says 9 Volts, it means that each coulomb of charge leaves with 9 Joules more energy than it entered with.
-For a component the voltmeter would tell you the energy lost by each charge.
-PD is measured in **Volts (V)**.

-**Resistance** is the easiest quantity to define.
-It is defined by the equation:
+**Potential difference** (Voltage) is the amount of work done (in Joules) to move 1 Coulomb of charge from one point to another.There isn't a way to measure voltage as an absolute quantity (think of things like temperature or force), so all voltages are measured relative to another point.
+Potential difference is measured in **Volts (V)**.

+**Resistance** is a way of measuring how difficult it is for current to flow through something.
+You might be familiar with the following equation:

 $$\text{Resistance} = \frac{\text{Potential Difference}}{\text{Current}}$$

 $$R = \frac{V}{I}$$

+or, rearranging:

+$$V = IR$$

+So resistance is a measure of the amount of work done to allow 1 Coulomb of current to flow through a device.

 Resistance is measured in Ohms ($\Omega$).